truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/_index.md

    The replication task selected must have the same values in **Recursive** and **Exclude Child Datasets** as the chosen periodic snapshot task.
    Selecting a periodic snapshot schedule removes the **Schedule** field.

+   If a periodic snapshot task does not exist, exist the advanced replication task configuration, go configure a periodic snapshot task, then return to the **Advanced Replication** screen to configure the replication Task.
-   If a periodic snapshot task does not exist, select **Replicate Specific Snapshots** to define specific snapshots from the periodic task to use for the replication.
+   Select **Replicate Specific Snapshots** to define specific snapshots from the periodic task to use for the replication.
    This displays the schedule options for the snapshot task.
 Enter the schedule.
    The only periodically generated snapshots included in the replication task are those that match your defined schedule.